| Title: | General Linear Ballistic Accumulator Models |

 The 5 sub-models of the LBA model can be specified using a formula.
 Eg,

-is modeled as function of diff
+is modeled as function of difficulty; diff may be a factor or

 numerical variable.